mrRobot62/AnycubicNFCTaggerQT5/README.md

   - change to your installation folder and call `python tests/ntag_dump.py`
   - place an NFC-Tag (filament role) on your reader - or move reader around your role
   - result should be like this

+**BTW**:
+What we see in the dump is 45 Pages as 4 bytes = 180Bytes raw data size for this chip.
+That's a common NFC-Tag

 ```
 00: 1D 72 F5 12   |.r..|